How to do right join on data frames in R? To perform right join or right outer join use either merge()

 5. Conclusion

-In this article, you have learned how to perform a right join on two data frames using the R base merge() function, right_join() functions from the dplyr package, and reduce() from the tidyverse package.
-Using dplyr approach is the best to use when you are joining on larger datasets as it performs efficiently over the R base.
+In this article, I have explained how to implement a right join operation on two data frames in R using the base merge() function, the right_join() function from the dplyr package, and the reduce() function from the tidyverse package.
+The dplyr method is recommended for larger datasets, as it is more efficient compared to the base R approach.